Hari2004761/Contract_AnalyzerApp/README.md

-# Clausify — AI-Powered Contract Risk Analyzer
+# Clausify AI Powered Contract Risk Analyzer

 Clausify is a full-stack web application that automatically detects risky clauses in legal contracts using a fine-tuned legal NLP model.
 Upload a PDF contract and get an instant breakdown of risk categories, confidence scores, and the exact clause text that triggered each flag.